-- Receipt of "Block" input while in the Reclose in Progress state - The reclosing program logic: when a 3P Initiate is present and the autoreclose mode is either 1 Pole or 3Pole-A (3 pole autoreclose for single pole faults only) - Initiation of the scheme when the count is at the maximum allowed - If at the end of the reset time at least one breaker, which is not in the OUT OF SERVICE state, is open the scheme will be sent to Lockout.
+- Receipt of "Block" input while in the Reclose in Progress state - The reclosing program logic: when a 3P Initiate is present and the autoreclose mode is either 1 Pole or 3Pole-A (3 pole autoreclose for single pole faults only) - Initiation of the scheme when the count is at the maximum allowed - If at the end of the reset time at least one breaker, which is not in the Out of Service state, is open the scheme will be sent to Lockout.
 The scheme will be also sent to Lockout if one breaker fails to reclose and the setting AR BKR FAIL OPTION is set to "Lockout".

-Once the Lockout state is set it will be latched in until the scheme is intentionally reset from Lockout or a breaker is manually closed.
+Once the Lockout state is set it will be latched until one or more of the following occurs: